 Held annually in February

-The Exposure Photography Festival is a month-long celebration of photography across Alberta.
+The Exposure Photography Festival is a month-long

 We highlight exceptional contemporary work, create opportunities for emerging artists, and invite the public to engage with a wide variety of visual storytelling through juried open-call exhibitions and a diverse array of partner programming.